autotbx/automation-toolbox/README.md

 This is the reposity for the automation-toolbox.

-automation-toolbox is is an operator for Kubernetes.
+automation-toolbox is an operator for Kubernetes.

 The goal of this operator is to provide Kubernetes CRDs to manage :

 * the plan, execution and the state of a terraform project based on external terraform module
-* the plan, execution of a ansible project based on external ansible role
+* the plan, execution of an ansible project based on external ansible role

 The idea is to have a simple way to consume a terraform module/ansible roles without advanced terraform/ansible understanding.